 SHMA – The Strategic Housing Market Assessment – a detailed study and assessment of the housing market, of peoples housing needs within our Borough based on statistical evidence.
 It also provides our Objectively Assessed Housing Need.

-Housing Needs Survey - A survey of housing need in an area, which can be done on a local or borough wide level.
-These are considered to be particularly useful.

 Census Information – wider statistical data for an area, taken from the Census.
 Examples of information could be population and household projections and house price data.

 Working with local communities and Parish Councils (where applicable) to work up any development proposals.